auth-global/self-documenting-cryptography/README.md

 ## PHKDF

-PHKDF is a unification and synthesis of PBKDF2, HKDF, and TupleHash.
+The Password Hash and Key Derivation Function (PHKDF) is a unification and synthesis of PBKDF2, HKDF, and TupleHash.
 The name was chosen because the construction it suggests is quite literally a portmanteau of the PBKDF2 algorithm and the HKDF algorithm.

 For example, it's not a great idea to use literal PBKDF2 to generate more than one output block worth of data.
 It would make much more sense to take HKDF apart into it's constituent `HKDF-Extract` and `HKDF-Expand`, and then replace the extraction function with a call to PBKDF2, and feed exactly one output block from PBKDF2 as the pseudorandom key to `HKDF-Expand`.